alitoyserkani/Space-Dodgers/README.md

 # Space-Dodgers
-Object-oriented game which chalenges user's arrow key maneuvearability, in a simple, fun game.
+A simple, fun, object-oriented game which challenges user's arrow key maneuvearability, speed and timing.